-Gwen Cherne is a contemporary widow who spoke about her experience learning about and joining the War Widows’ Guild at an official dinner the night before the AGM.
+Gwen Cherne is a contemporary widow who spoke about her experience learning about and joining the Australian War Widows NSW at an official dinner the night before the AGM.
 Below is a summary of her speech.

 My husband was Sergeant Peter Jon Cafe of Second Commando Regiment.
 He served in East Timor, Cambodia, Afghanistan and Iraq to name a few.
 He is survived by myself, his father, his four sisters, his daughter Ashleigh and her three children, and our children: Thomas, who is 18 and has just been posted to Townsville with the Army, Emily who is five and Lachlan who is two.